-- If a race is suspended under Article 39, and cannot be resumed, no points will be awarded if the leader has completed two laps or less at the time of suspension.
-Half points will be awarded if the leader has completed more than two laps but less than 75% of the original race time.
-Full points will be awarded if the leader has completed 75% or more of the original race time. - No points will be awarded if all laps have been completed under the Safety Car. - Drivers finishing first, second and third in the Championship will be required to be present at the annual banquet unless permission is otherwise granted in writing from SCCA Pro Racing.
-If required by the FIA to do so, the driver finishing first in the Championship must be present at the annual FIA Prize Giving ceremony. - 6.6 Super License points will be awarded based on the current FIA International Sporting Code Appendix L. - 6.7 Rookie of the Year will be determined by the highest finishing Rookie in the Championship point standings.
+- 6.5 If a race is suspended under Article 39 (red flag) and cannot be resumed: - a) Half points will be awarded if the leader has completed less than 50% of the original race time. - b) Full points will be awarded if the leader has completed 50% or more of the original race time. - 6.6 If a race has started, and the Safety Car has been deployed: - a) Half points will be awarded if 50% or more of the race time has been completed under the Safety Car. - b) Full points will be awarded if less than 50% of the race time has been completed under the Safety Car.

+If, after the Safety Car has been deployed, the race is suspended under Article 39 (red flag) and cannot be resumed, Article 6.5 will apply.

+- 6.7 Drivers finishing first, second and third in the Championship will be required to be present at the annual banquet unless permission is otherwise granted in writing from SCCA Pro Racing.
+If required by the FIA to do so, the driver finishing first in the Championship must be present at the annual FIA Prize Giving ceremony. - 6.8 Super License points will be awarded based on the current FIA International Sporting Code Appendix L. - 6.9 Rookie of the Year will be determined by the highest finishing Rookie in the Championship point standings.
 To be eligible for Rookie status, one must participate in three or more events during his first year in the Championship.